Contact

 • April

-• Flood Risk Management: Fargo-Moorhead Metro
+• Flood Risk Management: Fargo-Moorhead Metropolitan Area

 • Flood Risk Management: Minnesota Silver Jackets Team

 Silver Jackets teams are collaborative, state-led, interagency teams that are continuously working together to reduce flood risk at the state level.
-Through the Silver Jackets program, the U.S. Army Corps of Engineers, the Federal Emergency Management Agency, additional federal, state, and sometimes local and tribal agencies provide a unified approach to addressing a state’s flood risk priorities.
+Through the Silver Jackets program, the U.S. Army Corps of Engineers, the Federal Emergency Management Agency, and additional federal, state, and sometimes local and tribal agencies provide a unified approach to addressing a state’s flood risk priorities.
 Often, no single agency has the complete solution, but each may have one or more pieces to contribute.
 Silver Jackets team activities and projects occur throughout Minnesota.

 • Flood Risk Management: North Dakota Silver Jackets Team

 Silver Jackets teams are collaborative, state-led, interagency teams that are continuously working together to reduce flood risk at the state level.
-Through the Silver Jackets program, the U.S. Army Corps of Engineers, the Federal Emergency Management Agency, additional federal, state, and sometimes local and tribal agencies provide a unified approach to addressing a state’s flood risk priorities.
+Through the Silver Jackets program, the U.S. Army Corps of Engineers, the Federal Emergency Management Agency, and additional federal, state, and sometimes local and tribal agencies provide a unified approach to addressing a state’s flood risk priorities.
 Often, no single agency has the complete solution, but each may have one or more pieces to contribute.
 Silver Jackets team activities and projects occur throughout North Dakota.

 • Flood Risk Management: Wisconsin Silver Jackets Team

 Silver Jackets teams are collaborative, state-led, interagency teams that are continuously working together to reduce flood risk at the state level.
-Through the Silver Jackets program, the U.S. Army Corps of Engineers, the Federal Emergency Management Agency, additional federal, state, and sometimes local and tribal agencies provide a unified approach to addressing a state’s flood risk priorities.
+Through the Silver Jackets program, the U.S. Army Corps of Engineers, the Federal Emergency Management Agency, and additional federal, state, and sometimes local and tribal agencies provide a unified approach to addressing a state’s flood risk priorities.
 Often, no single agency has the complete solution, but each may have one or more pieces to contribute.
 Silver Jackets team activities and projects occur throughout Wisconsin.

 • Levee Safety Program: Minnesota

-Following the 2011 flood event, North Dakota developed a preliminary engineering report that evaluated alternatives to mitigate flood risks throughout the Souris Basin.
-The report recommended a flood risk management project that would provide protection up to the 2011 flood of record levels or approximately 27,400 cubic feet per second or cfs.
+Following the 2011 flood of record event, North Dakota developed a preliminary engineering report that evaluated alternatives to mitigate flood risks throughout the Souris (Mouse) River Basin.
+The report recommended a flood risk management project that would provide protection up to the 2011 flood of record levels, or approximately 27,400 cubic feet per second.

 • Souris River Basin, North Dakota

-In the mid-1970s, a series of major flood events occurred.
-To protect the communities, the U.S. Army Corps of Engineers constructed a series of emergency levees under Public Law 84‒99.
-These levees were later incorporated into the federal project.
+In the mid-1970s, a series of major flood events occurred in North Dakota.
+To protect communities, the U.S. Army Corps of Engineers constructed a series of emergency levees under Public Law 84-99.
+These levees were later incorporated into a federal project.
 Since then, the emergency levees have undergone limited maintenance and experienced structural encroachments; however, these levees remain the primary line of defense for major flood events.
-While the emergency levees have provided some protection against major flood events, a permanent solution is needed to reduce the flood risk to these critical North Dakota communities.
-The Souris River in the North Dakota cities of Burlington, Minot, Logan, and Sawyer had a flood of record in 2011 with flows of 27,400 cubic feet per second.
-These flows devastated the communities and caused evacuations of more than 11,000 residents and approximately $1 billion in damage to private and public property.
+While the emergency levees have provided some protection against major flood events, a permanent solution is needed to reduce the flood risk to critical North Dakota communities.